-Startup News: Demandbase and Spiffy receive new funding infusions
+Startup News - Demandbase and Spiffy receive new funding

 Demandbase, Spiffy Receive Fresh Funding